makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP8.md

 - An initial five month (Q3-Q4) budget.
 - A continuous monthly funding model.
-- A 3-month runway reserve, held in a protocol owned multi-sig.
+- A 3-month runway reserve, held in a protocol-owned multi-sig.
 - An MKR vesting package for COM-001, with details being determined in the near future.

 ## Specification